≈

 Defaults to true.

-List of TestNG groups to exclude from mutation analysis.
+List of TestNG groups or JUnit Categories to exclude from mutation analysis.

-List of TestNG groups to include in mutation analysis.
+List of TestNG groups or JUnit Categories to include in mutation analysis.

 Enabled by default since 0.29.

 Indicates if PIT should attempt to detect the inlined code generated by the java compiler in order to implement finally blocks.
-Each copy of the inlined code would normally be mutated seperately, resulting in multiple identical looking mutations.
-When inlined code detection is enabled PIT will attempt to spot inlined code and create only a single mutation that mutates all affected instructions simulataneously.
+Each copy of the inlined code would normally be mutated separately, resulting in multiple identical looking mutations.
+When inlined code detection is enabled PIT will attempt to spot inlined code and create only a single mutation that mutates all affected instructions simultaneously.

 The algorithm cannot easily distinguish between inlined copies of code, and genuine duplicate instructions on the same line within a finally block.